• Skip to primary navigation

 Becoming and staying licensed as an insurance agent in the United States involves two distinct phases of education: prelicensing and continuing education (CE).
 At BetterCE, we help licensed professionals meet their insurance CE requirements through online, text-based courses and live webinars.

-Before we get into that, it is important to understand what separates prelicensing from insurance continuing education and why each plays a crucial role in your career.
+Before we get into that, it is important to understand what distinguishes prelicensing from insurance continuing education and why each plays a crucial role in your career.

 What Is Prelicensing Education?

-Prelicensing is the starting point for anyone who wants to become an insurance agent.
+Prelicensing is the initial step for anyone seeking to become an insurance agent.
 Depending on the state you are trying to become licensed in, you may or may not have to take a state-approved prelicensing course in the line of licensing you want to sell.
 Some states require taking a pre-licensing course, while others do not.
 You should check with your state’s Department of Insurance to be certain.

-Regardless of whether or not the state requires a pre-licensing course, we strongly encourage you to do so.
+Regardless of whether the state requires a pre-licensing course, we strongly encourage you to take one.
 The study materials for any type of license are vast and often complex.
 Pre-licensing courses not only help you better understand the subject matter more easily, but they also help narrow the focus of the topics that are most likely to be covered on the state exam.
 Prelicensing courses cover the following foundational knowledge:

 • Definitions